14 Things You Shouldn’t Clean with Water

 Cleaning with water

-Even though water is much more plentiful (and cheaper) than any cleaning product you can buy at the store, it shouldn’t always be your go-to when you need to scrub down every surface in your home.
+Even though water is much more plentiful (and cheaper) than any cleaning product you can buy at the store, like bleach or dish soap, it shouldn’t always be your go-to when you need to scrub down every surface in your home.
 Sometimes it does more damage than good and you need to use cleaning products meant for specific finishes or surfaces.
 Read on to find out what you should never clean with water.
 Also, learn about the things you should never clean with vinegar.

 Hardwood and laminate floors